Swash & Serif launched in 2014.

 2014-show-streetsign

-A chalk street sign beckons people into the gallery on Dundas West in 2014.
+A chalk street sign beckons people into the gallery on Dundas West in 2014 for the first Swash & Serif.

 When it was first conceived, Swash & Serif was a joint project between the Toronto Design Directory (a resource for professional graphic designers and others in Toronto, run by Margot Trudell) and Ligatures (a typography club also based in Toronto, run by Chris Rouleau, Kyle Gallant, and Leslie Harrod) - both scrappy projects themselves run by passionate creatives with a desire to bring people together around things we loved: design and type.
 These two teams organized Swash & Serif together from 2014 until 2016, after which the show was run exclusively by the Toronto Design Directory.